gdullori/unlimit/README.md

 Additional:
-setup the ec2instances with the Auto-start-stop tag used for generating plan diagram https://hieven.github.io/terraform-visual/plan-details draw.io for creating the workflow daigram
+setup the ec2instances with the Auto-start-stop tag.
+Used for generating plan diagram https://hieven.github.io/terraform-visual/plan-details draw.io for creating the workflow daigram.